Flatulence: Gas buildup in the colon

 To prevent excessive gas, it may help to:

 - Avoid the foods that affect you most.
-Common offenders include beans, peas, lentils, cabbage, onions, broccoli, cauliflower, bananas, raisins, whole-wheat bread, salads and carbonated drinks.
+Common offenders include beans, peas, lentils, cabbage, onions, broccoli, cauliflower, whole-wheat bread, mushrooms, and beer and other carbonated drinks.
 If dairy products are a problem, try low-lactose or lactose-free varieties.

 - Eat fewer fatty foods.
 Fat slows digestion, giving food more time to ferment.